 Students who enroll in this guided project follow instructor Amit Yadav as he creates and trains the model.
 Some reviewers complain that Yadav doesn't provide enough explanation of deep learning concepts.
 However, guided projects focus on skills training, not theory, so students should have a strong grasp of convolutional neural networks before enrolling.

 To enroll in Detecting COVID-19 With Chest X-Ray Using PyTorch, you can pay a flat fee of $9.99.
 You'll have two hours to complete the project but can begin it at any point within 180 days of purchase.
-Or, you can sign up for Coursera Plus; for $50 a month, Coursera Plus members get unlimited access to Coursera courses and guided projects.
+Or, you can sign up for Coursera Plus; for $59 a month or $399 a year, Coursera Plus members get unlimited access to Coursera courses and guided projects.

 Coursera offers some of the best deep learning courses on the web.
 AI for Everyone helps non-technical professionals understand basic concepts in AI, machine learning, and deep learning.
 Getting Started With TensorFlow 2 provides intermediate students with detailed instructions on using a popular open-source software library for machine learning.
 But overall, the Deep Learning Specialization from DeepLearning.AI offers the best education in deep learning on the Coursera platform.